-SAAV Shelter provides a shelter period of up to 90 days.
+The SAAV Program provides a shelter period of up to 90 days.
 Lack of housing and employment are common barriers to safety for domestic abuse victims.
-To achieve success, the shelter period should allow time for a victim to make real progress reestablishing themselves in a safe home environment.
+To achieve success, the shelter period should allow a realistic time period for a victim to make real progress reestablishing herself or himself in a safe home environment.
 We found 90 days to be the right amount of time for us.